-The relative performance of two representations of finite element tensors has been investigated for a range of different problems.
-Numerical experiments have shown that the relative performance of the two representations can differ substantially depending on the nature of the considered variational form.
-Furthermore, small modifications of a form can mean that the most efficient representation changes.
-In general, however, the quadrature representation is significantly faster for more complicated forms.
-Also, relative to the tensor contraction representation, the time required to generate code for the quadrature representation is less and the size of the generated code is smaller.
 Automation is most attractive for complicated forms as they are time consuming to implement, implementations are error prone and performance is more elusive.
-In addressing the quadrature representation in the context of automated code generation, we have extended the applicability of automated modelling and of FFC to complicated variational forms.
+Therefore, in addressing the quadrature representation in the context of automated code generation, we have extended the applicability of automated modelling and of FFC to more complicated variational forms.
 In practice, a sophisticated solver will often involve the assembly of various forms of differing complexity, so having both tensor contraction and quadrature representations as part of the computational arsenal allows the most appropriate representation for a given form to be used.

-A particular challenge is the automated selection of the best representation.
+An interesting point is the automated selection of the best representation.
 FFC presently computes the operation count for the code which is generated, on the basis of which a choice could be made, but this involves generating computer code for each case which can be time consuming.
 Ideally, the form compiler would select the best representation based on an inspection of the form.
 It turns out, however, that this is a non-trivial task if the goal is a general approach which holds for any form which FFC can handle and is a topic of ongoing investigation.